 Working your hamstrings isn't as straight forward as you might think.
 Many runners are quad-dominant, meaning the muscles in the front of the thigh overpower the hamstrings.
 A sore leg often means all of your muscles weren't equally fired up during your workout.
 There are hamstring stretches for runners that you can do to fix this problem.

 While getting a good hamstring workout isn't tough, it takes intention.
 Here are five of the best hamstring exercises to help keep these muscles strong and healthy.

 - Piriformis stretch.
 This stretch can get intense fast, so take it slowly.
 Lie on your back with your knees bent.
 Bring one knee into your chest, then rest your ankle on your quad.
 Pull at your planted hamstring, and if you can tolerate it without pain, pull until your planted foot is off the ground.

 - Clamshells.
-This exercise is great for the upper hamstring, which is attached to the glutes.
-Strengthening your hips can prevent lower leg injuries since insufficient hip stabilization is often a culprit.
+This exercise for hamstrings is great for the the upper hamstring, which is attached to the glutes.
+Strengthening your hips can prevent lower leg injuries since insufficient hip stabilisation is often a culprit.
 Lie on your side with your knees bent and stacked on top of each other.
 Rest your head on your outstretched lower arm.
 With your feet touching, raise your top knee.
 The rest of your body should be stable while you do this, and you should feel the stretch in your glutes.
 Consider using a resistance band to complete this exercise.

 - Glute bridges.
 Start by lying on your back with your knees bent and feet planted.
 Slowly bring your hips to the sky as far as you can, but don't lift your upper back and chest off of the floor.
 For added stabilisation, consider placing your feet on an exercise ball instead of the floor.
 Take this a step further by straightening one leg and keeping it raised.